 But care is still needed as use of macro U outside any text segment will freak things out totally as there's no code that strips Unicode sequences out of a macro body when used outside quotes (if it's a real problem I'll add the code but I can't see someone wanting it and only mention it for completeness' sake).

-NOTE:- When the Unicode code path is active text in frame text segments displayed in the diagnostics will be marked up Unicode.
-So the example on the DMDX How to Use It page would be look like this:
+NOTE:- When the Unicode code path is active text in display frame text segments displayed in the diagnostics will be marked up Unicode.
+So the syntax check example on the DMDX How to Use It page would have looked like this under Windows 8: